-Set the value of the given field in packet's Parsed Representation dest (FLD or R-REF) The name of the field instance to modify (destination).
+Set the value of the given field in packet's Parsed Representation dest (FLD) The name of the field instance to modify (destination).

-value (VAL, FLD or R-REF) The value to use (source).
+value (VAL or FLD) The value to use (source).

 mask (VAL) An optional mask to use identifying the bits to